DS4A-2023-Team-20/ca-sdoh/figures/figures.md

-If you generate figures you want to save out, save them here.
+If you generate figures you want to save out, save them here.!